wendellxavier25/projeto-agenda/README.md

-# Projeto Agenda
+# Agenda Project

-Aplicação de agenda desenvolvida com Django para gerenciar contatos.
+Application of calendar developed with Django to manage contacts.

-## Funcionalidades
+## Functionalities

-- Adicionar, editar e excluir contatos.
+- Add, edit and delete contacts.
-- Buscar contatos por nome ou email.
+- Search contacts by name
-- Interface amigável e responsiva.
+- Friendly and responsive interface.

-## Tecnologias Utilizadas
+## Technologies Used

 - **Python 3.13**
 - **Django**